-There are few films which capture the imagination quite like the likes of ‘Crouching Tiger, Hidden Draggon‘ (2000 – Ang Lee) and ‘Hero‘ (2002 – Zhang Yimou) with their exquisite portrayal of dynastic China in all its rich shades of beauty.
-Even without the subtitles the pure density of the images portrayed in these films are a joy to behold – there is nothing quite like them in western cinema.
+There are few films that capture the imagination quite like the likes of ‘Crouching Tiger, Hidden Dragon‘ (2000 – Ang Lee) and ‘Hero‘ (2002 – Zhang Yimou) with their exquisite portrayal of dynastic China in all its rich shades of beauty.
+Even without subtitles, the pure density of the images portrayed in these films is a joy to behold – there is nothing quite like them in western cinema.

 It was with a certain trepidation that I heard of what might be considered a third in this line of masterpieces – ‘House of Flying Daggers‘ (2004 – Zhang Yimou).
 The name alone congers up the same mystical feeling as the others and indeed, to an extent, it delivers.
-I had heard from certain sources that it wasn’t much good so was a little skeptical about it to begin with but was glad to be proved wrong this time.
+I had heard from certain sources that it wasn’t much good so was a little sceptical about it but was glad to be proved wrong this time.

 Some people have complained that the story is too weak and that it is all show and no substance, but it deals with one of the greatest dilemmas of all time: follow your heart or your mind.
 Within the simplicity of the storyline there lies a deeper complexity surrounding the social loyalties that everyone is bound to.
 While it may not be as easily accessible as ‘Hero’ it still manages to hold its own and should definitely be given a chance by anyone with an interest in this genre.

 In essence ‘House of Flying Daggers’ is a painting in motion and for all its shortcomings you cannot help but be blown away by it – 8/10.